 In the General tab, click on the Edit button then specify Server Type for EN as Call Server.
-In the compliance testing, the link between the Avaya SBCE and EN was UDP and listened on port 5060.
+In the compliance testing, the link between the Avaya SBCE and EN was TCP and listened on port 5060.

-Under Advanced tab, then click on the Edit button.

-- From the Interworking Profile drop down list select EN-SI as defined in Section 7.2.2. - From the Signaling Manipulation Script drop down list select None. - The other settings are kept as default.
+Under Advanced tab, click on the Edit button, from the Interworking Profile drop down list select EN-SI as defined in Section 7.2.4 and from the Signaling Manipulation Script drop down list select None.
+The other settings are kept as default.